SkiddieAhn/TA-Deep-Learning/ViT/README.md

 ```
 1. Convert the row vector (1x16) into a 2D matrix (4x4).
 2. Resize the matrix to the original image size (32x32).
-3. Perform min-max normalization on the matrix (scaling values to range between 0 and 1).
+3. Perform min-max normalization on the matrix. (scaling values to range between 0 and 1)
-4. Multiply the matrix with the original image and then add it to the original image (incorporating the focused area into the original image).
+4. Multiply the matrix with the original image and then add it to the original image. (incorporating the focused area into the original image)
 5. Multiply the resulting matrix by 2 and visualize it (amplifying the representation of the focused area).
 ```